ivanaszuber/Misc-Documentation/doc/project_plan.md

 The budget  for the project is set to $60,000.

 All expenses that arise during the implementation period are part of the project budget and the Customer isn't obliged to pay any additional costs.

+5. General and Technical Requirements

+For a successful system implementation, the Customer is responsible for securing the infrastructural and technical- technological prerequisites as follows:

+1. Communication

+The Customer must provide a set Internet line reserved for interaction with the Developer, or the fastest ADSL line available.
+2. Training space

+The Customer is to provide training space for the personnel and ensure personnel  availability according to the operative agreement.

+3. Coordinators

+The Customer must name coordinators who can make operative decisions independently

+4. Server with Internet Access

+5. Windows  Server 2008 or later

+6. Microsoft  SQL Server 2008 or later DBMS

+7. Client computers with Microsoft Windows XP or later operating system connected to a local network